-For example, think of learning to drive a car (no, not the self-driving cars).
-It’d only help so much to observe your peers, parents and strangers without getting your hands on a steering wheel.
+For example, think of learning to drive a car (no, not self-driving cars).
+It’d only help so much to observe your peers, parents, and strangers without getting your hands on a steering wheel.
 Similarly, think about an imaginary author who envisages writing the world’s best book but does not feel it’s the “right time” to start unless he has known all the classics and writing styles inside-out.
 This plagues budding data scientists who do not learn and apply hands-on what they learn.

-All our courses have the one-same syllabus, which follows a bottom-to-top approach so that the subject matter is exposited and learnt gradually.
+All our courses have the one-same syllabus, which follows a bottom-to-top approach so that the subject matter is exposited and learned gradually.
 We have rigorously ensured that no conceptual gaps are introduced, which is often cited as a reason for discontent and dissatisfaction in the era of MOOCs.
 Following are the modules of the course structure:

 Python for Data Science

-- Introduction: It focuses on basic programming principles, with topics like data types, variables, conditionals and functions in focus.
-The pythonic syntax is addressed as well.
+Introduction: It focuses on basic programming principles, with topics like data types, variables, conditionals, and functions in focus.
+The Pythonic syntax is addressed as well.

-- Data Structures: Lists, dictionaries and sets are taken up, along with iterative constructs.
+Data Structures: Lists, dictionaries, and sets are taken up, along with iterative constructs.
 This acts as an intermediary for learners who can now boast of knowing the sheer basics well enough.

-- Libraries: Matplotlib, a powerful library for visualization and NumPy, suited for a broad range of numeric applications, are elucidated here.
+Libraries: Matplotlib, a powerful library for visualization, and NumPy, suited for a broad range of numeric applications, are elucidated here.
 These form the building blocks for the upcoming sections.

 The section is strewn with quizzes for assessing the understanding of the learners.
 Notebooks used in the lectures are provided for download, along with programming assignments.

-Pandas is a software library which is suited for data manipulation and analysis.
+Pandas is a software library that is suited for data manipulation and analysis.
 It is considered to be an indispensable resource for professionals, owing to its simple yet powerful syntax, which bolsters resourcefulness while dealing with large datasets.
 Various popular courses leave out this section, which affects the learner negatively, whenever an unseen line of code pops up as a step of a larger problem.
 Thus, ten lectures have been devoted to illustrate and enunciate the nuances of the package.
 The section concludes with a quiz and an in-depth programming assignment.

 Introduction to Statistics

-Statistics is the bedrock of data science simply because its concepts are intertwined with all major paradigms of data science.
-Measures of central tendency, spread, position, histograms, types of distributions (with a stress on the normal distribution and Student’s-T distribution), central limit theorem and hypothesis testing are explained.
+Statistics is the bedrock of data science simply because its concepts are intertwined with all major paradigms of Data Science.
+Measures of central tendency, spread, position, histograms, types of distributions (with a stress on the normal distribution and Student’s-T distribution), central limit theorem, and hypothesis testing are explained.

 Every lecture in this module is followed by a quiz, owing to the theoretical nature of the subject.
 This is complemented by the final quiz and the assignment, which reinforce the learnings accumulated.
 Thus, the learner is set to dive deep into the advanced concepts.